 First, do not husk your corn.
-Soak it for about an hour in a clean pot of water (you may add the ½ cup of sugar to the water, or save some for later).
+Soak it for about an hour in a clean pot of water (you may add ½ cup of sugar to the water or save some for later).

-Once 60 minutes has passed, place the corn on the campfire grate, turning it over on its side every few minutes so it cooks evenly.
+Once 60 minutes have passed, place the corn on the campfire grate, turning it over on its side every few minutes, so it cooks evenly.